bootphon/seshat/docs/source/install.rst

 Check that your corpora is in line with :any:`corpus`, and just drop it in the ``corpora`` folder (still in Seshat's current folder), or any other corpora folder that you set up during the configuration.

-Once that is done, you can start using Seshat, or learn how to use it in the :any:`manager`.
+Once that is done, you can start using Seshat, or learn how to use it in the :any:`manager-tutorial`.

 .. note:: You can cut the running docker images with Ctrl-C. If you want them to run in the background, run ``docker-compose up -d`` (the ``-d`` stands for daemon).